-Reducing manufacturing work in process (WIP) leads to higher liquidity, better cash flow, enhanced customer service and diminished business risks.
+Reducing manufacturing work in process (WIP) leads to higher liquidity, better cash flow, enhanced customer service, and diminished business risks.

 5. Free Up Capital

-If you ship the $2 million from WIP and deliver it on time or earlier than originally expected, you have turned that WIP into cash.
+If you ship the $2 million from WIP and deliver it on time or earlier than initially expected, you have turned that WIP into cash.
 That cash is now free for you to use for other purposes.

 6. Free Up Space on Your Production

 What does this mean for you?
 You can postpone buying that new, larger facility.
-You have space for those new machines you will need to purchase to meet the demand from the new orders from existing customer to which you are now shipping on time.
+You have space for those new machines you will need to purchase to meet the demand from the new orders from an existing customer to which you are now shipping on time.

 7. Increase Sales to Both Old and New Customers